massamany/WireMockCsv/README.md

 The WireMock extension will allow you to read data from CSV with SQL queries, in order to automatically generate response JSON from this data.

+Binaries are compiled against WireMock version 2.23.2, of which binaries are embedded in standalone version.
+But, other binaries are compatible with older versions (tested: 2.6.0 OK) and also more recent.
+Any feedback on incompatibility would help maintaining the extension.

+For any feedback / help request / bug / etc ...
+Please use Github Issues.

 ## Build the application:

 Maven 3 and a JDK 8 are necessary to build the archive.
 Then, the following command has to be run: